 One of the most important things to remember when owning a GSD is that they need plenty of exercise.
 A bored GSD is likely to become destructive, so it is important to provide them with plenty of opportunities to run and play.

 German Shepherds require regular grooming and brushing, especially since they have a double coat.
-However, with a little bit of care and attention, a German Shepherd can make a wonderful addition to any family.
+With a little bit of care and attention, a German Shepherd can make a wonderful addition to any family.

 If you’re lucky enough to have a German Shepherd as part of your family, there are a few things you should know about caring for their coat: